1. OnPay

 And that’s it!

 If you’re using a full-service payroll service provider, both your W-2s and W-3 will probably be filled out automatically.
-Those businesses with 250 or more employees will need to file their W-2s electronically and will not need to complete Form W-3.
+Those businesses with 250 or more employees will need to file their W-2s electronically and do not need to complete Form W-3.

 Please note all material in this article is for educational purposes only and does not constitute tax or legal advice.
 You should always contact a qualified tax, legal or financial professional, in your area for comprehensive tax or legal advice or if you’re unsure of your obligations.